 This keeps thousands or even scores of thousands of dollars in your pocket.

-Selling to an a cash house buyer offers other benefits, as well.
+Selling to a cash house buyer offers other benefits, as well.
 For example, selling to us at Kind House Buyers would result in a much faster sale than a traditional sale.

 Since you avoid showings and inspections and don’t have to wait for buyers to secure financing, you can sell your home to a cash buyer in as little as two to three weeks.
 Traditional sales, by contrast, tend to take up to two months to complete.

 Selling to a cash buyer also enables you to skip the hassles involved in selling a home.
-It allows you to avoid the fuss and strains of having strangers walk through your home, such as the needs to:
+It allows you to avoid the fuss and strains of having strangers walk through your home, such as the need to: